Akiosh/webpack-simple-example/README.md

 # webpack-simple-example

-To create main.js in the dist folder, you must use “npx webpack”.
+To create main.js in the dist folder, you must use “npm webpack --config webpack.config.js”.